Before you enable Network Visibility, you should review these guidelines.

 Network Visibility cannot monitor Cross Application Flows that use Jersey web servlets.
 As a workaround, you can disable Jersey servlet instrumentation.
-The impact is that Business Transactions on these flows get recognized as servlets instead of Web Services.
+This causes Business Transactions on these flows to become recognized as servlets instead of Web Services.
 To implement this workaround:

 - Select the application of interest in the Controller UI.

-- Choose Configuration > Instrumentation > Transaction Detection.
+- Select Configuration > Instrumentation > Transaction Detection.